Mariana2000/Mariana2000.github.io/_pages/about.md

 ---
 ## Welcome!
 -----
-I am currently a second-year Ph.D. student in Statistics at [School of Statistics](https://cla.umn.edu/statistics) at [University of Minnesota, Twin Cities](https://twin-cities.umn.edu/), advised by Prof. [Aaron J. Molstad](https://ajmolstad.github.io/).
+I am currently a third-year Ph.D. student in Statistics at [School of Statistics](https://cla.umn.edu/statistics) at [University of Minnesota, Twin Cities](https://twin-cities.umn.edu/), advised by Prof. [Aaron J. Molstad](https://ajmolstad.github.io/).

-Previously, I received my B.Eng. from [Tsinghua University](https://www.tsinghua.edu.cn/en/), with a minor in [Statistics](http://www.stat.tsinghua.edu.cn/en/page/rcpy/bkpy/).
+Previously, I received my B.Eng. from [Tsinghua University](https://www.tsinghua.edu.cn/en/), with a minor in [Statistics](https://www.stat.tsinghua.edu.cn/en/).
 I was fortunate to work with Prof. [Jingyi Zhang](http://www.stat.tsinghua.edu.cn/en/teambuilder/faculty/jingyi-zhang/) and Prof. [Bingxin Zhao](https://www.bingxinzhao.com/) during my undergraduate study.

 I have a broad interest in **statistics and biostatistics**.
 Driven by real world data, I am interested in tackling complex statistical problems emerging in fields such as biomedical science, environmental science and cybersecurity, with methodologies about (but not limited to) **dimension reduction, high-dimensional statistics, spatial statistics and transfer learning**.